 Ultrasound Guided Trigger Point Injections

-Ultrasound guided trigger point injections can be an important part of pelvic floor treatment.
-Ultrasound is a safe, noninvasive technology that helps pinpoint the muscle locations requiring relief.
-The injections typically combine a natural, homeopathic and plant derived anti-inflammatory medication called Traumeel with the gentle pain reliever lidocaine.
-The result is improvement in the muscular and nerve-based disarray, along with increased blood flow which returns healthy levels of oxygen to the site.
+Ultrasound-guided trigger point injections can be an important part of pelvic floor treatment.
+Ultrasound is a safe, non-invasive technology that helps pinpoint the muscle locations requiring relief.
+The injections are a natural anti-inflammatory medication with the gentle pain reliever lidocaine.
+The result is an improvement in the muscular and nerve-based disarray, along with increased blood flow which returns healthy levels of oxygen to the site.
 Peripheral nerve blocks are also used in some cases.

 Trigger points are painful knots or nodules of muscle spasm that form when muscles do not relax.
 Many times, such knots can be felt under the skin.
 Muscle Overload, acute trauma or even a series of minor injuries can cause trigger points to form.
 In some cases, trigger points may irritate the nerves at a distance and cause referred pain – that is, pain felt in another part of the body, instead of where the underlying cause is located.